What is pallet in/pallet out?

 Receive Against ASN

 While there are a number of ways an ASN can be created within 3PL Warehouse Manager, we recommend using the Receive Against ASN (RAASN) functionality for this workflow.
-RAASN must be enabled for your database, as well as enabled in each of your customer's setup options.
+RAASN must be enabled for your account, as well as enabled in each relevant customer's setup.